Milan: Art academies

 Milan is also well known for its fine arts and music schools.
-The Milan Academy of Fine Arts (Brera Academy) is a public academic institution founded in 1776 by Empress Maria Theresa of Austria; the New Academy of Fine Arts is the largest private art and design university in Italy; the European Institute of Design is a private university specialised in fashion, industrial and interior design, audio/visual design including photography, advertising and marketing and business communication; the Marangoni Institute, is a fashion institute with campuses in Milan, London, and Paris; the Domus Academy is a private postgraduate institution of design, fashion, architecture, interior design and management; the Pontifical Ambrosian Institute of Sacred Music, a college of music founded in 1931 by the blessed cardinal A.I.
+The Milan Academy of Fine Arts (Brera Academy) is a public academic institution founded in 1776 by Empress Maria Theresa of Austria; the New Academy of Fine Arts is the largest private art and design university in Italy; the European Institute of Design is a private university specialised in fashion, industrial and interior design, audio/visual design including photography, advertising and marketing and business communication; the Marangoni Institute, is a fashion institute with campuses in Milan, London and Paris; the Domus Academy is a private postgraduate institution of design, fashion, architecture, interior design and management; the Pontifical Ambrosian Institute of Sacred Music, a college of music founded in 1931 by the blessed cardinal A.I.
 Schuster, archbishop of Milan, and raised according to the rules by the Holy See in 1940, is—similarly to the Pontifical Institute of Sacred Music in Rome, which is consociated with—an Institute "ad instar facultatis" and is authorised to confer university qualifications with canonical validity and the Milan Conservatory, a college of music established in 1807, currently Italy's largest with more than 1,700 students and 240 music teachers.

 Transport

 Milan is one of the key transport nodes of Italy and southern Europe.
-Its central railway station is Italy's second and Europe's eighth busiest.
+Its central railway station is Italy's second, after Rome Termini railway station, and Europe's eighth busiest.
 The Malpensa, Linate and Orio al Serio airports serve the Greater Milan, the largest metropolitan area in Italy.

-Azienda Trasporti Milanesi (ATM) is the Milanese municipal transport company; it operates 5 metro lines, 18 tram lines, 131 bus lines, 4 trolleybus lines, and 1 people mover line, carrying about 776 million passengers in 2018.
+Azienda Trasporti Milanesi (ATM) is the Milanese municipal transport company; it operates 5 metro lines, 18 tram lines, 131 bus lines, 4 trolleybus lines and 1 people mover line, carrying about 776 million passengers in 2018.
 Overall the network covers nearly 1500 km reaching 46 municipalities.
 Besides public transport, ATM manages the interchange parking lots and other transport services including bike sharing and carsharing systems.

 Rail

 Underground

 The Milan Metro is the rapid transit system serving the city and surrounding municipalities.
-The network consists of 4 lines (plus one under construction), with a total network length of 112 km, and a total of 113 stations, mostly underground.
+The network consists of 5 lines (M1, M2, M3, M4 and M5), with a total network length of 112 km, and a total of 125 stations, mostly underground.
 It has a daily ridership of 1.15 million, the largest in Italy as well as one of the largest in Europe.

+The architectural project of the Milan Metro, created by Franco Albini and Franca Helg, and the signs, designed by Bob Noorda, received the Compasso d'Oro award in 1964.
+Within the European Union it is the seventh-largest network in terms of kilometres.